Kinesis Freestyle2 Ergonomic Keyboard + Numeric Keypad Review

 My personal experience

 When I first experimented with the Freestyle about fifteen years ago, I thought I’d want the VIP3 kit for the palm rests.
 At the time, I was very into palm rests – but later, I figured out that pressing something into my palm or wrist all the time while using my computer didn’t help me out much, and actually made certain pain symptoms much worse.
-Even if this hadn’t been the case, the stick-on palm rests that come with the VIP3 kit were kind of scratchy on my sensitive skin.
-They may, of course, have been improved in the last decade-and-a-half, so your mileage may vary.
+(Plus there was the scratchy palm rests issue I touched on earlier.)

 Although I personally use the V3 – tilt but not palm rests – and have done for a long time, I would caution anyone against configuring this way without some good support for your elbows and/or arms.
 This keyboard setup pairs nicely with my RollerMouse Red + ArmSupport Red, but anything at least equivalent to the support of arm rests would be helpful if not essential.
 You simply don’t want your elbows hanging out in the space.
 Your shoulders will hate you, and in my case, the tension would go all the way down into my fingers.